Stochastic 1d Burgers equation as a model for hydrodynamical turbulence: Turbulence in 3d and 1d

 \begin{defin} Mathematical dissipation scale $l_d=l_d(\nu)$ (if it exists) equals $\nu^{\gamma}$, where $\gamma>0$ is defined as $ \gamma = \inf \Gamma. $ If $\Gamma=\emptyset$ or $ \inf \Gamma=0$, then $l_d$ is not defined. \end{defin}

 We emphasize that $l_d$ depends on $\nu$.
 So the concept of {\it dissipation scale} concerns the {\it family of solutions} $u=u^\nu(x,t;u_0)$ for eq.~(\ref{B}), parameterized by $\nu$ (and depending on a fixed initial state $u_0$).
-Note also that always $ l_d=l_d(\nu)$ goes to zero with $\nu$.
+Note also that $ l_d=l_d(\nu)$ vanishes with $\nu$.

 Theorem \ref{t4.1} relatively easy implies (see in \cite{BK}):

 \begin{theorem} The dissipation scale $l_d$ of any solution $u^\nu(t; u_0)$ of \eqref{B} equals $\nu$. \end{theorem}

 In physics, dissipation scale is defined modulo a constant factor, so for eq. \eqref{B} the physical dissipation scale is $C l_d=C\nu$.